domeckert/pyproffit/README.md

 # Documentation

-An extensive documentation is available on readthedocs:
+An extensive documentation is available on Read The Docs:

 https://pyproffit.readthedocs.io

+A test dataset and a validation script are also available in the `validation` directory.
+To run the validation script,

+    cd validation
+    python3 test_script.py

+Enjoy!